jxdv/ruby-client/README.md

 puts "My account balance #{get_balance}"
 ```

+## Documentation

+To know more about what you can possibly do using this library checkout the documentation [**here**](https://jxdv.github.io/ruby-client/).

-## Development
+## Developments

 This section is for developments.
 If you only want to use this client go to the [Usage](#Usage) section.
-After cloning the repo, run `bundle` to install the required dependencies.
-For testing it requires a running Nimiq RPC node, to connect to.
+After cloning the repo, run `bundle` to install the required dependencies. **For testing** it requires a running Nimiq RPC node, to connect to.
 You can then run tests by typing `rspec --format documentation`.

 For a private node connection that require a username/password, don't forget to set it on the `options` object in the configuration spec file.